hpca-uji/net-queue/README.md

   Connection options

+  There are no definite values, depends on: usecase, OS/stack/version and link specs.
+  Its recommended to test your configuration (or preferably set them dynamicly).
+  There are *ruls of thumb* but they serve as a baseline.

   - `max_size: int = 4 * 1024 ** 2` (4 MiB)

     Maximun message size to send to underlying protocol before splitting.

+    Selection: Bandwidth-delay product of network (less +streaming, more +bursty).
+    Default: Tipical connection (80Mbps @ 50ms).

   - `merge_size: int = max_size`

     Maximun message size to merge to when chunks are too small to efficently send.
     Internally a buffer of this size is preallocated on construction.

+    Selection: Max size but tunable for RAM/CPU usage (less -RAM/+CPU, more +RAM/-CPU).
+    Default: Balanced RAM/CPU usage.

   - `efficient_size: int = max_size / 64`

     Minimum message size to consider the send efficient before attempting merging.
+    If no more massages are queued then the message will be sent as-is.

+    Selection: Amortice overhead of abstractions/syscalls/headers (less -latency, more +efficiency).
+    Default: Maximun TCP segment size.

 - `SerializationOptions(...)`